Blue Bolt Taiwan Bee Shrimp

 Blanching Vegetables for fish ,shrimp and snails

 Aside from the food that you feed directly to your shrimp, there are other sources of nutrition in the tank that your shrimp can benefit from.
-These include biofilm, leaf litterOpens in a new tab., wood, decaying material, and algae.
+These include biofilm, leaf litter, wood, decaying material, and algae.

 Biofilm is a natural and important source of food for your shrimp.
 It’s a thin, slimy layer that forms on surfaces in the tank, such as the glass, substrate, and decorations.
 Biofilm is made up of a mixture of bacteria, algae, and other microorganisms, and it provides a variety of nutrients that your shrimp can graze on.
 To encourage biofilm growth, you can avoid cleaning the tank too frequently and refrain from using harsh chemicals that can kill beneficial bacteria.